LALauw/LALauw/README.md

 <h2> Hi There 👋 , I'm Leslie Lauw.</h2>

-I'm a student software developer, graduation year, based in The Netherlands.
-Currently doing my thesis assignment for KOIOS.
+I'm a software developer with a Bsc in Software Engineering, based in The Netherlands.
+Currently contributing to KOIOS.
 I specialize in full-stack development and am extremely interested in the web3 space.

 <h3> 🛠 &nbsp;Tech Stack</h3>